reed-mcdaniel-716/roll_with_the_punches_ecommerce/README.md

-# Roll With The Punches E-Commerce: a mock e-commerce API for a boxing shop
+# Roll With The Punches E-Commerce: a mock e-commerce site for boxing gear

 - project configured to be run in GutHub Codespaces